Fire Museum

 Fire Museum Introduction

-The Fire Museum is the Hsinchu City Fire Bureau, built in 1936.
-It is said to be the tallest building in Hsinchu during the Japanese colonial period and is a work from the "light-colored tile and reinforced concrete period."
-This simple and elegant building features square windows as its basic design, and on the left side, there is a six-story lookout tower with a platform on the top for elevated viewing, topped with an octagonal design.
-The Fire Museum displays firefighting artifacts from ancient to modern times and also has hands-on firefighting experience areas.
-It serves as a multifunctional museum with historical value and functions as a small disaster prevention center, presenting disaster prevention education in interesting and diverse forms.
-In addition, the Fire Museum still retains its function as a fire squad, maintaining its emergency disaster relief capabilities.
-It is home to many natural beings.
+The Fire Museum is located at the Hsinchu City Fire Bureau, built in 1936.
+It is said to be the tallest building in Hsinchu during the Japanese colonial period and a work from the "light-colored tile and reinforced concrete period."
+This elegantly simple building features square windows as its basic design, with a six-story observation tower on the left.
+The top of the tower has a platform for high-altitude views, and the tower itself is designed in an octagonal shape.
+Inside the Fire Museum, there are displays of firefighting artifacts from different eras, as well as an interactive firefighting experience area.
+It is a multifunctional museum with historical significance and serves as a small disaster prevention center, presenting disaster prevention education in interesting and diverse ways.
+Additionally, the Fire Museum remains as a fire division, retaining its emergency disaster response function.
+It is a home to many natural creatures.